You’ve just got engaged, now what?

 Order your wedding dress and bridesmaid dresses

-Get these ordered nice and early so you have plenty of options and time for any alternations needed.
+Get these ordered nice and early so you have plenty of options and time for any alterations needed.

 Select a Florist